-Dogs are naturally playful, inquisitive, and friendly creatures, which is why we love them so much!
+Dogs are naturally playful, inquisitive, and friendly creatures, so we greatly love them!
 But, if your dog suddenly doesn’t seem interested in the things they used to love, it could indicate that they’re not feeling their best.
 Like humans, depressed dogs can feel a lack of motivation to do the things they used to.

-For example, if your pup is usually a big fan of playing with their toys but hasn’t bothered with them lately, they’re probably feeling a little down.
+For example, if your pup is usually a big fan of playing with their toys but hasn’t bothered with them lately, they’re probably feeling down.
 Remember, though, that it’s normal for a dog’s interest in their toys to vary daily, but if their uninterest has been going on for a long time, you should pay attention.

 The same is true for exercise and walks.
 If your dog seems super low on energy, lethargic, and doesn’t want to come out and jump around, it could be feeling depressed or anxious; if they’re also hiding and cowering around the house, this a sure sign that something isn’t right!

 5. Changes in Behaviors

-If you’re noticing many changes in your furry friend’s behaviour, they might be letting you know they’re unhappy.
-If your dog is usually very friendly but is suddenly showing signs of aggression, for example, then something’s not right.
+If you notice any changes in your furry friend’s behaviour, they might tell you they’re unhappy.
+If your dog is usually very friendly but suddenly shows signs of aggression, for example, something’s not right.
 Sudden aggression can be a sign of both depression and anxiety, so don’t ignore it!

 You might also notice that your pup starts pacing.
 Just like humans that are feeling anxious, dogs have certain things they do to try when they’re feeling unhappy and pacing back and forth is one of them.
 This could also be a sign of boredom, and if you spot your dog pacing, take them outside for a fun run around – it could be just what they need!